jonwaterschoot/simple-touch-soundscpr/README.md

 ---

-## json for the “custom” daisy board installed onto the simple Synthux touch board, this can be altered to fit other setups or the larger simple board
+# json for the “custom” daisy board

+This was made to fit the Daisy seed into a Simple Synthux touch board, this can be altered to fit other setups or the larger simple board

-This code works:
+This code is the basics:

 ```json
 {